Mark Hackel: County Executive

-On December 3, 2008, Hackel announced that he had formed an exploratory committee looking at the possibility of a run for Governor of Michigan in 2010.
+On December 3, 2008, Hackel announced that he had formed an exploratory committee looking at the possibility of a run for governor of Michigan in 2010.
 He later decided to run instead for the new position of Macomb County Executive, which had been approved by voters in 2008.
 Unopposed in the Democratic primary, Hackel won the nomination.

 On November 2, 2010, he was elected as the first Macomb County Executive, receiving 66 percent of the vote and defeating Republican Randell Shaffer, who had 31 percent, and Libertarian Erin Stahl, who had 3 percent.
 Hackel resigned his position as sheriff on December 31, 2010, and took office as county executive for a four-year term starting on January 1, 2011.

 On December 7, 2010, Hackel named Mark Deldin, Chippewa Valley Schools Superintendent, as his deputy county executive.

 In November 2014, Hackel defeated Republican David Novak to win a second-term as county executive, taking 69 percent of almost 260,000 votes.

 He easily won a third term in November 2018.

+On November 8, 2022, Mark Hackel defeated Nicholyn Brandenburg, in a landslide victory, to win a fourth term.